threlte logo

 })

-It can also claim properties so that the component <T> does not act on it.
+A Plugin can also claim properties so that the component <T> does not act on it.

 import { injectPlugin } from '@threlte/core'